rakhibiswas/PRODIGY_SD_03/README.md

-#🎯 Contact Management System (Java)
-##📌 Overview

-This project is a console-based Contact Management System developed in Java as part of my Software Development Internship (Task 03) at Prodigy InfoTech.
-The program allows users to store, manage, and maintain contact details efficiently.
-...
-##🎯 Objective

-To build an interactive CRUD-based application that demonstrates file handling, object serialization, and user-driven menu operations in Java.
-..
-##🚀 Features

-Adds new contacts with Name, Phone, and Email

-Displays all saved contacts

-Edits existing contact details

-Deletes contacts when needed

-Stores data permanently using file handling (contacts.dat)

-Menu-driven console interface for easy use

-🛠️ Tech Stack

-Language: Java

-IDE: IntelliJ IDEA

-Concepts Used:

-Object Serialization

-File Handling

-ArrayList

-Switch Case

-Loops & Conditional Statements

-▶️ How to Run

-Open the project in IntelliJ IDEA

-Compile the program

-Run

-Choose options from the menu to manage contacts

-💡 Sample Output

---- Contact Management System ---
+# 🎯 Guessing Game Application (Java)

+## 📌 Overview

+This project is a **console-based Guessing Game** developed in Java as part of my **Software Development Internship (Task 02)** at Prodigy InfoTech.
+The program generates a random number and challenges the user to guess it with hints provided after each attempt.

+---

+## 🎯 Objective

+To build an **interactive user-driven application** that demonstrates logic building using loops, conditions, and random number generation.

+---

+## 🚀 Features

+* Generates a random number between **1 and 100**
+* Accepts user input
+* Provides feedback:

+  * 📉 Too Low
+  * 📈 Too High
+* Tracks total number of attempts
+* Runs until the correct guess is made

+---

+## 🛠️ Tech Stack

+* **Language:** Java
+* **IDE:** IntelliJ IDEA
+* **Concepts Used:**

+  * Random Class
+  * While Loop
+  * Conditional Statements

+---

+## ▶️ How to Run

+1. Open the project in IntelliJ IDEA
+2. Compile the program
+3. Run
+4. Enter your guesses until you find the correct number

+---

+## 💡 Sample Output

+Welcome to the Guessing Game!
+Guess a number between 1 and 100

+Enter your guess: 40
+Too low!

+Enter your guess: 80
+Too high!

+Enter your guess: 65
+Correct!
+Total attempts: 3

+---

+## 📚 Learning Outcomes

+* Learned how to generate random numbers in Java
+* Improved problem-solving and logical thinking
+* Practiced loops and conditional statements
+* Built an interactive console-based application

+---

+## 📁 Repository Name

+PRODIGY_SD_02

+---

+## 👩‍💻 Author

+Rakhi Biswas

+---

+## 📢 Internship Details

+**Domain:** Software Development
+**Task:** Guessing Game
+**Organization:** Prodigy InfoTech

+---

 Add Contact
 View Contacts